2023 Best Computer Science Schools in California

 Top 10 Best Computer Science Schools

-Our 2023 rankings named California Institute of Technology the best school in California for computer science students.
-Caltech is a small private not-for-profit school located in the medium-sized city of Pasadena.
+Our analysis found California Institute of Technology to be the best school for computer science students who want to pursue a degree in California.
+Caltech is a small private not-for-profit school located in the city of Pasadena.

-Full Computer Science at California Institute of Technology Report
+Read full report on Computer Science at California Institute of Technology

 After completing their degree, compsci graduates from Harvey Mudd College carry an average student debtload of $21,250.